 Josh now brings this imagination to the LMS world with Instructure.
 After seeing the opportunity to disrupt the current landscape, and in doing so, facilitate a better educational experience, he became an early investor before joining the board and becoming CEO in 2010.

-Before shifting his expertise toward startups, Steve worked as a CPA for Ernst & Young, the McDonald’s Corporation and TriZetto.
+Before shifting his expertise toward startups, Steve worked as a CPA for Ernst & Young, the McDonald’s Corporation, and TriZetto.
 He earned a B.S. in accounting from the University of Illinois at Urbana-Champaign and an M.B.A. from UCLA Anderson Graduate School of Management.

+How fitting is it that our VP of Worldwide Sales is a serious fisherman, always looking for the next big catch?
 Marc joined Instructure in 2013 to lead the company’s fast-growing sales team.
 He’s super passionate about spreading the word about Canvas and its awesome ability to change how the world is educated.
 (Like all good Instructure employees, Marc understands that there’s no way to overuse the word “awesome” here.)

 Marc began his career in operations and spent several years in customer support roles before moving into sales.
 Most recently, he was head of sales for HireRight and played a big part in growing the business from a startup through a successful IPO.
 Marc earned a B.S in both HR and operations management from the Kelley School of Business at Indiana University.

 As Instructure’s VP of Research and Education, admitted nerd and geek (bipartisan, if ever there were such a thing) Jared Stein collaborates with educators and technologists to identify current and future challenges in K-12 and higher education—and to envision ways the Canvas LMS can provide solutions.